 If you spread it on a cookie sheet, and heat it to160° , you can use it to plant seeds in without worrying about damping off disease.
 I've never tried it because I don't cook. but I think adding some vermiculite would help keep the soil from compacting too much.

-I was so annoyed that there was this much snow in the garden because I knew it would take a week to melt.
+I was SO annoyed that there was 12" of snow in the garden because I knew it would take a week to melt.
 Then last nights temperature dropped to 8° and I realized that without all the insulating properties of the snow I would have lost my garlic and onion starts.
 It's a good thing it was there.
 It probably protected lots of insects trying to overwinter too.